Omoyele Sowore

 Omoyele Yele Sowore (born 16 February 1971) is a Nigerian politician, human rights activist, citizen reporter, writer, lecturer and pro-democracy campaigner, known for founding the online news agency Sahara Reporters.
 In August 2018, he founded the African Action Congress party and ran as its presidential candidate in the 2019 Nigerian general election.
 Sowore also ran for President in the 2023 Nigerian General elections.

-On 3 August 2019, Omoyele Sowore was arrested by the Nigerian State Security Service (SSS), for alleged treason after calling for a protest tagged RevolutionNow.
+On 3 August 2019, Sowore was arrested by the Nigerian State Security Service (SSS), for alleged treason after calling for a protest tagged RevolutionNow.
 He was arrested again and assaulted during a protest in Abuja on 1 January 2021.
 Sowore was injured by a police officer during a protest in Abuja on 31 May 2021.

 Early life and education

 Yele Sowore is from Ese-Odo, Ondo State in South West Nigeria.
 Sowore was born in the Niger Delta region of the country (comprising six states in South-South region, Ondo, Abia and Imo States) where he was also raised in a polygamous home with sixteen children.
 At age 12, he learned to ride a motorcycle so that he could go to the lake to go fish for food to feed his entire family every morning before going to school.
 Sowore's passion and interest in media was sparked during the military rule in Nigeria.

 Sowore studied Geography and Planning at the University of Lagos, from 1989 to 1995, his academic program extended by additional two years, after he was expelled twice for political reasons and student activism.
 He served as the President of the University of Lagos Student Union Government between 1992 and 1994 during which time he was involved in anti-cultism and anti-corruption advocacy.
 Sowore holds a master's degree in Public Administration from Columbia University.